AdaCore/learn/courses/intro-to-ada/chapters/modular_programming.rst

 As you can see in the example above:

 - :ada:`Put_Line` is a subprogram that comes from the :ada:`Ada.Text_IO` package.
-We can reference it directly because we have "use"d the package at the top of the :ada:`Main` unit.
+We can reference it directly because we have :ada:`use`\d the package at the top of the :ada:`Main` unit.

 - Unlike :ada:`with` clauses, a :ada:`use` clause can be placed either in the prelude, or in any declarative region.
 In the latter case the :ada:`use`